Wood wool: Terminology

-In the United States the term wood wool is reserved for finer grades of excelsior.
+In the United States the term wood wool is reserved for finer grades.
 The US Forest Service stated in 1948 and 1961 that, "In this country the product has no other general name, but in most other countries all grades of excelsior are known as wood wool.
 In the United States the name wood wool is reserved for only a small proportion of the output consisting of certain special grades of extra thin and narrow stock."

 The US Standard Industrial Classification Index SIC is 2429 for the product "Wood wool (excelsior)".
 The same term is used by the United States for the external trade number under which wood wool is monitored: HTS Number: 4405.00.00 Description: Wood wool (excelsior); wood flour.

 The number 4405.00 is applied to wood wool by the World Customs Organization in the Harmonized Commodity Description and Coding System (HS).

 Grades and classifications

 The 1973 US Federal Government procurement specification PPP-E-911, cancelled in 1991, categorized "wood excelsior" products according to the following table of terms and dimensions: